ultra-plus-final-project/final-project/README.md

 First, Enter the data for year, month, and day.
 If the input is incorrect, prompt for re-entering.</br>

 Second, Enter the action to be performed.
 Action 1 is to add a new event, Action 2 is to search for a specific event, Action 3 is to delete a specified event, Action 4 is to print the calendar, Action 5 is to move to the next day, and Action 6 is to move to the next month.</br>

+In action 4, you can choose print the whole month calendar, the whole week calendar, or the whole day schedule.</br>